Allyedge/Allyedge/README.md

 I live in Germany and mostly do Fullstack Development.

 I primarily focus on React and TypeScript.
 I also know React and Angular.
-Of course I also do backend, I usually use TypeScript for it.
+Of course I also do backend, I usually use Node.js/TypeScript for it.

 I also published my portfolio.
 You can check it by visiting this link: https://allyedge.github.io